 Adult-related establishment.
-"Adult-related establishment" shall mean any bathhouse, escort bureau, introductory service, massage parlor, outcall massage service, modeling studio, or sexual encounter center as defined in this Chapter.
+"Adult-related establishment" shall mean any bathhouse, escort bureau, introductory service, modeling studio, or sexual encounter center as defined in this Chapter.
 "Adult-related establishment" shall also include any other business or establishment which has available for, or offers any patron, for pecuniary compensation, consideration, hire, or reward, services, entertainment, or activities which involve specified sexual activities or the display of specified anatomical areas.
-"Adultrelated establishment" shall not include any adult entertainment use.
+"Adult-related establishment" shall not include any adult entertainment use.
 Any use which is both an adult entertainment use and an adult-related establishment shall be defined as an adult entertainment use and be subject to all the requirements of Chapter.